What is Yoga Therapy?

 You may ask why or when would I consider using Yoga Therapy?

-- Improved mental wellbeing
+- Improved mental wellbeing/anxiety

-- As a general practice for prevention and maintenance of good health
+- As a general practice for prevention and maintenance of good health on a physical and mental level

 - Pre and post pregnancy